- Which company has the cheapest car insurance in Oregon for a bad driving record?

 Cheapest car insurance in Oregon with multiple tickets

-This table shows Oregon drivers how much multiple tickets increase premiums.
+This table shows drivers in Oregon how much having multiple tickets can raise their insurance premiums.

 | Company | Average annual premium for clean record | Annual premium with a speeding ticket |